rexengineering/metaflow/examples/istio/README.md

 have no other Istio gateways or virtual services running.
 Running the REXFlow system under different conditions is outside the scope of this example.

-It also assumes you have built or pulled a copy of the `rex-proxy:1.7.1` container using a blessed branch containing the BAVS filter with support for REXFlow response routing.
-For details on building this container, see the README for the `rex-workflow-devtools` repository.
+It also assumes you have built or pulled a copy of the `rex-proxy:1.8.2` container using a blessed branch containing the BAVS filter with support for REXFlow response routing.
+For details on building this container, see the README for the REX `istio-proxy` repository.

+Lastly, you must set the `ISTIO_VERSION` environment variable to the version of your istio: see `istioctl version`, and you must set `REX_ISTIO_PROXY_IMAGE` to the image name for your preferred Istio Proxy image (the one described in the above paragraph).

 Preliminaries
 -------------